 Arbitrators can grant declaratory relief and order specific performance.
 Damages can only be compensatory in nature.
 Liquidated damages must also fulfil the test of reasonableness.
 Punitive damages are not permitted.
-(Section 73 and 74, Indian Contract Act, 1872.)
+(Sections 73 and 74 of the Indian Contract Act, 1872.)